Lin-Buo-Ren/libxml2-snap/README.md

   - It is recommended to *avoid forking the template repository* unless you're working on the template itself because you can only fork a repository once
 - [x] Update the description of the repository
 - [x] Update logos and references to `[Project]` and `[my-snap-name]` in `README.md`, `snap/snapcraft.yaml`, and `snap/README.md`
-- [ ] Create a snap that runs in `devmode`
+- [x] Create a snap that runs in `devmode`
-- [ ] Add a screenshot to `snap/README.md`
+- [ ] (Skipped, not a GUI application)Add a screenshot to `snap/README.md`
-- [ ] Register the snap in the store, **using the preferred upstream name**(i.e. without custom postfix).
+- [x] (Preferred upstream name reserved, taking over in progress)Register the snap in the store, **using the preferred upstream name**(i.e. without custom postfix).
 If the preferred upstream name is not available or reserved, [file a request to take over the preferred upstream name](https://dashboard.snapcraft.io/register-snap) and temporary use a name with personal postfix instead.
 - [ ] Publish the `devmode` snap in the Snap store edge channel
 - [ ] Add install instructions to `snap/README.md`
 - [ ] Update snap store metadata, icons and screenshots